The following list defines key words as they are used in these Rules.

-Companies that use dispute settlement services often precommit (agree in advance) to arbitrate, within specified parameters, disputes that may arise with their customers.
+Businesses that use BBB's dispute settlement services often precommit (agree in advance) to arbitrate, within specified parameters, disputes that may arise with their customers.
 These precommitments specify the types of claims and remedies that may be arbitrated.
-Other companies may agree to arbitrate disputes on a case-by-case basis.
+Other businesses may agree to arbitrate disputes on a case-by-case basis.

-BBB offers arbitration for those disputes that fall within a company's precommitment to arbitrate.
-BBB will provide you with information regarding the scope of a particular company's precommitment to arbitrate.
+BBB offers arbitration for those disputes that fall within a business's precommitment to arbitrate.
+BBB will provide you with information regarding the scope of a particular business's precommitment to arbitrate.

-A dispute that does not fall within a company's precommitment may be arbitrated if both the company and the consumer are willing to submit the dispute to arbitration under these rules.
+A dispute that does not fall within a business's precommitment may be arbitrated if both the business and the customer are willing to submit the dispute to arbitration under these rules.

-The decision as to whether your dispute (or any part of it) can be arbitrated rests solely with CBBB.
-(See Rule 34.)
+The decision as to whether your dispute (or any part of it) can be arbitrated rests solely with BBB or CBBB.
+(See Rule 33.)

 3. APPLICATION OF THESE RULES

-These Rules apply to any dispute that the parties agree to arbitrate by signing an Agreement to Arbitrate or a precommitment agreement with BBB.
+These Rules apply to any dispute that the parties agree to arbitrate by signing an Agreement to Arbitrate or a precommitment agreement with BBB or CBBB.